peteroupc/peteroupc.github.io/bernoulli.md

 The algorithm follows.

 - Do the following process repeatedly, until this algorithm returns a value:
-    1. Generate an unbiased random bit (either 0 or 1 with equal probability).
+    1. Generate 1 or 0 with equal probability (either 1 or 0 with equal probability).
     2. If the bit generated in step 1 is 1, flip the _&mu;_ input coin.
 If it returns 1, return 1.
     3. If the bit generated in step 1 is 0, run the **algorithm for _&lambda;_ &minus; _&mu;_** with _&#x03F5;_ = _&#x03F5;_.
 If it returns 1, return 0.